MuratTunc/authentication-service/README.md

 - No parameters
 - No authentication required
-🧠 Note: This request does not require authentication or any parameters in the body or headers.
+- This request does not require authentication or any parameters in the body or headers.

 #### Response